 Christy Davis is a clinical education coordinator at the Betty Irene Moore School of Nursing at UC Davis.
 Davis assists in the placement of students into clinical rotations for the School of Nursing clinical programs and also serves as a liaison between students and administration.
 Prior to joining the School of Nursing, Davis worked in the field of Public Health where she gained a broad knowledge working as a health educator during her fellowship as a public health associate for the Centers for Disease Control and Prevention.
 She also worked in both the Sexually Transmitted Disease Control branch and Vector Borne and Veterinary Public Health Section at the California Department of Public Health.
 Davis earned a bachelor’s degree in Health Sciences and Community Health Education from California State University, Sacramento.

-Marci DeAnda provides administrative support to the associate dean of academics and the director of educational programs at the Betty Irene Moore School of Nursing at UC Davis.
+Marci DeAnda provides administrative support to the executive associate dean and the assistant dean for education at the Betty Irene Moore School of Nursing at UC Davis.
 Prior to joining the School of Nursing, she provided administrative support to the Organizational Excellence and Disability Management Services departments at UC Davis.
 Previously, DeAnda worked for Fireman’s Fund Insurance Company located in Novato and Rancho Cordova, Calif., for 30 years in various capacities, including administrative assistant and legal secretary.

 Phone: 916-734-7859, Email: email@example.com